Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Exercise-Induced Bronchospasm

 EIB is a disorder that causes breathing problems during or after exercise.
-The exact cause of EIB is unknown, but there are several current theories.
-One theory is that fast breathing during exercise causes the air tubes (airways) to cool down and dry out.
-People with EIB have very sensitive air tubes, and the sudden change in air temperature and moisture causes the air tubes to tighten (bronchoconstriction) and get smaller.
+The exact cause of EIB is unknown.
+One theory is that rapid breathing during exercise causes the air tubes (airways) to dry out.
+When the airways dry out, they become irritated, which can cause the air tubes to tighten and get smaller (bronchoconstriction).
 Small air tubes make breathing harder.
-There is also the theory that EIB is caused by excessive inflammation (swelling) in the air tubes with exercise, much like people with persistent asthma.
+Another theory is that EIB is caused by bronchitis: injury to the layer of cells that line the airways caused by high flows of air moving through those airways during exercise.
+Research is ongoing to investigate these theories and to better define why EIB develops.

 Who Gets EIB?

+EIB can occur in people with and without asthma.
 About 80% of people with asthma will have EIB.
-About 5%-10% of the general population without asthma will have EIB.
+About 5-10% of the general population without asthma will have EIB.
 Athletes have a much higher rate of EIB.
-In studies of Olympic and other elite athletes, EIB occurred 20%-50% of the time in athletes without asthma.
+In studies of Olympic and other elite athletes, EIB occurred in 20-50% of athletes without asthma.
 Many of these athletes did not even know they had EIB.
 People with allergies, sinus problems, or a family history of allergies are more at risk for EIB.

-Breathing symptoms can be mild or severe and start during or right after exercise.
+Breathing symptoms can range from mild to severe and can start during or shortly after exercise.
 The most common symptoms are:

 A health care provider will ask about your breathing, do a physical exam, and order lung function tests.
-A Eucapnic Voluntary Hyperventilation (EVH) test is used to diagnose EIB.
+A Eucapnic Voluntary Hyperventilation (EVH) test is one of several tests used to diagnose EIB.
 It is performed by breathing a mixture of dry air (oxygen/carbon dioxide) very fast into a breathing machine that measures the air going into and out of the lungs.
-General lung function is measured for several minutes after the test to see if there is any change.
-If someone has EIB, their lung function will drop for a short time during or after the test.
+General lung function is measured before the test and at several points after the test to see if there is any change.
+If someone has EIB, his or her lung function will drop for a short time during or after the test.

-EIB can be treated with a "pre-treatment."
-A "pre-treatment" medicine is breathed into the lungs 15 minutes before exercise.
-The medicine quickly opens the air tubes and keeps them open for 4 to 6 hours.
-The most common "pre-treatment" medicines include: Proventil®, Ventolin® (albuterol), or Maxair® (pirbuterol).
+EIB can be treated effectively in the majority of cases.
+The best treatment for EIB is to use an inhaled medicine that opens the airways 15-20 minutes before exercise.
+These medicines quickly open the air tubes and keep them open for up to 4 hours.
+The most common “pre-treatment” medicines include Proventil ® (albuterol), Ventolin ® (albuterol), or Maxair ® (pirbuterol).
 Using a pre-treatment medicine usually prevents EIB.
-If pre-treatment medicine does not work or if breathing problems get worse, there are other medicines that can be used.
+If pre-treatment medicine does not work or if breathing problems get worse, consult with your health care provider.

 What Else Can I Do?

-A brief warm-up (break a sweat) for 5-10 minutes before exercise can help prevent EIB.
+A brief warm-up (break a sweat) for 5-10 minutes before exercise may also help prevent EIB.
 You should rest for 5 minutes after the warm-up.

 If the air is cool and dry: